 - Include the occasional emoji.

 - ALL CAPS

 - Excessive punctuation

-Your list is one of your most valuable assets, as it contains everything your contacts have told you about themselves.
-From their indicated interests to their geographic location to the frequency with which they open your emails, you’ve got your finger on the pulse of each contact’s engagement with your business.
+Your list is one of your most valuable assets, as it contains everything your contacts have told you about themselves since day one.
+Between behavioral and demographic information gained in your CRM, you’ve got your finger on the pulse of each contact’s engagement with your business.
 Use the data to segment your list and send tailored content to each group.
-Some examples:

-- Send an email about a sale at your brick-and-mortar store to locals only, not to your entire list.
+- Send an email about a sale at your brick-and-mortar store to locals only.

-- Send big spenders VIP sale offers and customer appreciation messages.
+- Send your top customers VIP sale offers and customer appreciation messages.

-- Send cart abandoners and those who have never purchased from you special incentives to start shopping with you.
+- Send cart abandoners and other hot leads special incentives to start shopping with you.

 - Tell them how excited you are that they’ve joined your list and that you’re grateful they took the time to sign up.

 - Give them a preview of the awesome content they’ll be receiving from you and the frequency with which they’ll receive it.